- O/IR System

 Dr. Pompea did his undergraduate degree in physics, space physics, and astronomy at Rice University, his Master’s in physics teaching at Colorado State University, and his Ph.D. in astronomy at the University of Arizona.

-He is the author, coauthor, or editor of 15 books in optics and science education, over 125 papers, and has given over 370 presentations at professional conferences.
+He is the author, coauthor, or editor of 15 books in optics and science education, over 145 papers, and has given more than 400 presentations at professional conferences.
 Pompea is an Affiliate Professor in the Department of Astronomy and an Adjunct Professor in the College of Optical Sciences at the University of Arizona with previous adjunct faculty appointments at Colorado State University and the University of Arkansas.

 Last updated or reviewed April 27, 2020.